 Opportunities for growth and loyalty are created through a better understanding of what consumers encounter during their ‘journey’, what they find pleasant, what causes them to give up, and where decision points are located.
 Service, according to an increasing number of digital professionals, is actually the new sales…

 The Digital Sales Journey

-Especially in online, an optimally organised customer journey on the website is key.
-After all, for the consumer a different ‘store’ is just one click away.
+Especially in online, an optimally organized customer journey on the website is key.
+After all, for the consumer, a different ‘store’ is just one click away.
 If you want to keep a consumer happy on your website and convert them, you have to at least offer them a clear journey without obstacles that slow them down (e.g. unclear visual navigation, too much information, irrelevant information, an unreliable impression, or technical issues).
 Companies often get it wrong still, which is evident from the fact that many have low conversion rates hovering around 1%.
 Unbelievable, really: there are 100 consumers in your store, and 99 of them leave without buying anything.

 To get the journey in order, usability tests, A/B testing, and pop-up questionnaires on the website offer a solution.
 But what is often overlooked, is that a consumer’s digital journey often doesn’t start and end with a visit to a single store.
-Natural behaviour would be visiting multiple websites by Googling keywords, entering company names directly into the address bar in the browser, or visiting comparison sites.
+Natural behavior would be visiting multiple websites by Googling keywords, entering company names directly into the address bar in the browser, or visiting comparison sites.

 The Digital Service Journey